-Germany is a leader in city transit for efficiency, reliability, speed and up-to-date information.
+Germany is a leader in city public transport, delivering passengers with efficiency, reliability and speed and offering up-to-date information.
 Cities or regions commonly use an integrated system of urban transit tickets designed to get travellers to destinations and back using multiple modes.
 In most German cities urban transit is far superior to the challenges driving presents to the visitor.

 Generally activity will be coordinated among various transport providers by the city or regional transit authority (Verkehrsverbund).